datacamp/shinybones/README.md

 - [x] Allow factory modules that can accept static parameters
 - [ ] Fix bugs where when menu item has only one child, tabNames have to be same.
 - [ ] Allow deep linking at the tab level (by default)

+## Acknowledgements

+This package was initially named `satin`, but had to be renamed since it was already in use by a now-archived package on CRAN.
+Thanks to @dgrtwo for suggesting the name `shinybones`, which is very appropriate since this package allows you to create a skeleton of a dashboard app!

 <style>
 img.center {